 The operation multiplication is at two places outside the bracket

-But bracket will be solved before solving the terms which are outside the bracket.
+But the brackets will be solved before solving the terms which are outside the bracket.

 = 15 × 400 ÷ (216 - 16) + 8 × 4